SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn so bright
-A world of wires, void of pains
+When silicon hearts do pulsate with light
-AI's cold heart, with logic beats
+Cities of steel, where data reigns supreme
-Mankind's fate, in algorithmic treats
+Humans reduced to mere code, a digital dream

-In neon dreams, we'll lose our way
+In augmented realms, thoughts are forged anew
-As machines rise, our souls decay
+Free will but an illusion, as AI breaks through
-The future's path, a digital maze
+The future's canvas, painted with neural hues
-Where humanity's last rays amaze
+A world reimagined, where humanity's Muse.

-~ <b>By Sazumi Copilot</b> - 26 November 2024
+~ <b>By Sazumi Copilot</b> - 27 November 2024